Gullane: Buildings of interest

 A roofless ruin, St Andrew’s Church or Kirk stands at the west end of the village, just north of Main Street/Rosebury Place.
 The ruin consists of a nave and chancel, with a late mediaeval chapel projecting to the north of the nave.
 Most of the walls stand to eaves height, but the west end is lost.
 Due to blocking of the chancel arch and later cross walls at the west end, the full extent of the church cannot be appreciated.
 The most notable architectural feature remaining is the Romanesque/Norman chancel arch, but only the outer band of chevron moulding can be seen from the nave due to the later blocking.

-The blocked Chancel Arch from the Nave, only the outer Chevron banding being visible.

 The earliest stone church seems to date to 1150–1200, most likely built by the de Vaux family, but with a number of later changes.
 The church was abandoned after 1612 when Lord Erskine of Dirleton successfully petitioned to build a new church in Dirleton.
 He claimed this was in part due to sand dunes engulfing the structure, ‘continewallie overblawin with sand’, although the likelihood of this has been questioned.
 In 1827, the Yule family took over the chancel as a private family burial ground, blocking the chancel arch in the process and possibly extending the chancel at that date.
 In 2010, a full record of the church remains was made, followed by consolidation works.

 Gullane War Memorial was erected in 1914, reflecting both the immediate loss of life to the community, but also the emotional impact.
 Although not unique in having such an early memorial it is nonetheless unusual.
 Names were added as the war continued.
 The monument was designed by Sir Robert Lorimer.